bradfrost/atomic-design/chapter-2.md

 {{ m | markdownify }}
 </div>

 In the natural world, **atomic elements combine together to form molecules.
-These molecules can combine further to form relatively complex organisms**.
-To expound a bit further:
+These molecules can combine further to form relatively complex organisms.** To expound a bit further:

 - **Atoms** are the basic building blocks of all matter.
 Each chemical element has distinct properties, and they can't be broken down further without losing their meaning.
 (Yes, it's true atoms are composed of even smaller bits like protons, electrons, and neutrons, but atoms are the smallest *functional* unit.)
 - **Molecules** are groups of two or more atoms held together by chemical bonds.
 These combinations of atoms take on their own unique properties, and become more tangible and operational than atoms.
 - **Organisms** are assemblies of molecules functioning together as a unit.
 These <span class="editor">relatively complex</span> structures can range from single-celled organisms all the way up to incredibly sophisticated organisms like human beings.

 <div class="editor">
 {% capture m %}
 Ed: "Complex" and "relatively complex" appear a few times around here, so I've changed or removed at least a couple of them.